eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-sinapsi.md

 ---
-title: Adapter Device for Smart Meters in Italy
+title: Data Source for Smart Meters in Italy
 order: 3
 hiddenInSidebar: true

 ---

-The [Sinapsi Alfa](https://www.sinapsitech.it/en/home-alfa/) is an Adapter Device that supports Open Meter 2.0 smart meters which are commonly used in **Italy**.
+The [Sinapsi Alfa](https://www.sinapsitech.it/en/home-alfa/) is an Data Source that supports Open Meter 2.0 smart meters which are commonly used in **Italy**.

 ## Connection to Metering Devices